pongasoft/re-cmake/README.md

 Example Usage
 -------------

-It is strongly recommended to check the [re-blank-plugin](https://github.com/pongasoft/re-blank-plugin) project which is the official example/documentation for this framework.
+It is strongly recommended checking the [re-blank-plugin](https://github.com/pongasoft/re-blank-plugin) project which is the official example/documentation for this framework.
 It shows how to use it properly including:

 - `CMakeLists.txt` demonstrating how to include and invoke the framework while allowing the user of the project to configure it (like specifying the location of the SDK)
-- `re-cmake.cmake` which is a CMake script to automatically download this framework (you specify the framework version via `RE_CMAKE_GIT_TAG`)
+- `re-cmake.cmake` which is a CMake script to automatically download this framework (you specify the framework version via `re-cmake_GIT_TAG`)
 - `configure.py` which is a script abstracting how to invoke `cmake` to configure the project and provides a useful help/usage documentation

 Release notes
 -------------
+#### 1.4.0 - 2021/xx/xx

+- Introduced `main.cmake` with convenient macros to make writing the `CMakeLists.txt` file for the plugin easier and less error-prone
+- Added `re-logging` directly in this project in order to provide central updates
+- Added support for `re-mock`

+> #### Note
+> This version is backward compatible so if your project already includes `sdk.cmake` directly, you do not have to change it

 #### 1.3.9 - 2021/12/09

 - Added `RE_CMAKE_RE_2D_RENDER_HI_RES_OPTION` option to be able to change the type of Hi Res build when the device is not fully Hi Res compliant (applies to custom display backgrounds).